-Pleural fibrosis: There is a dose-response relationship for the development of pleural fibrosis, but this does not apply to the carcinogenic effect of asbestos.
+Pleural fibrosis: There is a dose-response relationship for the development of pleural fibrosis, but this is not true for the carcinogenic effects of asbestos.

-Bronchial carcinoma: After 16 - 18 years of exposure, 12% - 17% develop bronchial carcinoma.
-The risk is further increased if the person concerned smokes.
-In this case, the risk is greater than the sum of both risk factors (so-called multikative or over-additive effect).
-The term "fibre years" is used to better assess the tumour risk.
-1 fibre year corresponds to 1 x106 fibres per m³ x 1 year The risk of developing lung carcinoma, for example, doubles with 25 fibre years (Herold 2018).
+Bronchial carcinoma: After 16 - 18 years of prolonged exposure, 12% - 17% develop bronchial carcinoma.
+The risk is further increased if the individual smokes.
+In this case, the risk is greater than the sum of both risk factors (so-called multicative or superadditive effect).
+For a better estimation of the tumor risk, the term "fiber years" is used.
+1 fiber year equals 1 x106 fibers per m³ x 1 year.
+The risk of developing lung cancer, for example, doubles at 25 fiber years (Herold 2018).

-Remark: For the recognition of a lung carcinoma as an occupational disease caused by asbestos, the so-called "bridge symptoms" must be present.
-The bridge symptoms include:
+Note: For lung carcinoma to be recognized as an asbestos-related occupational disease, the so-called "bridge symptoms" must be present.
+Bridge symptoms include:

-- the presence of asbestosis (even minimal asbestosis is sufficient)
+- the presence of asbestosis (minimal asbestosis is also sufficient)

 - the presence of pleural changes due to asbestosis (pleural plaques)

-- proof of at least 25 fibre years
+- the detection of at least 25 fiber years

 Laryngeal carcinoma: Laryngeal carcinoma also occurs more frequently after exposure to asbestos and is also considered a risk factor in addition to the main risk factors of smoking and alcohol.

 Mesothelioma: Another malignant disease induced by asbestos is mesothelioma.
-It develops most frequently in the pleura, occasionally in the peritoneum and very rarely in the pericardium.
-Up to 90% of mesotheliomas are due to exposure to asbestos (Craighead 2011).
-They represent the so-called "asbestos-related signal tumour" for an exposure to asbestos fibres.
-Mesotheliomas can occur after only a short exposure to asbestos, even without the presence of minimal asbestosis (Herold 2018).
-As these tumours are extremely rare in the general population without asbestos exposure, any mesothelioma is considered asbestos-induced until the contrary is proven.
-With regard to insurance claims, an occupational exposure to asbestos must be present in the medical history.
+They most commonly develop in the pleural region, occasionally in the peritoneal region, and very rarely in the pericardial region.
+Mesotheliomas are up to 90% due to asbestos exposure (Craighead 2011).
+They represent the so-called "asbestos-related signal tumor" for exposure to asbestos fibers that has taken place.
+Mesotheliomas can occur after even brief exposure to asbestos, even without the presence of minimal asbestosis (Herold 2018).
+Because these tumors are extremely rare in the general population without asbestos exposure, any mesothelioma is considered asbestos-induced until proven otherwise.
+With regard to insurance claims, there must be a history of occupational asbestos exposure.